Mittwoch, 8. April 2009

 "Your details will be held on file for 18 months and will then be archived."

-no longer involved in this case"?
+First of all, what gives BCW any right to keep my details on file for even one more second, especially if they are "no longer involved in this case"?
 What's more, how dare they 'archive' my details?
 Am I to infer that BCW plans to keep them in perpetuity?

 I've decided to 'escalate' my complaint.
 This includes contacting relevant trade and oversight bodies, as well as seeking further clarification from BCW and exploring possible legal options.
 I cannot accept that BCW has any right to hold my details without my consent, and if successful I hope my case will set a precedent that will force plenty of other companies to stop unjustifiably keeping damaging information on people without just cause.
 Over the coming months I'll write about what happens so that other people who find themselves in a similar situation know what to do and what not to do.